Shrewsbury Historical Society

-Directors: Nancy Burnett, Ed Pescaro, Bonnie O'Brien
+Directors: Nancy Burnett, Ed Pescaro, Martha Thomas

 The Town of Shrewsbury

-In 1716, a group of thirty-one persons peitioned the General Court to set aside a tract of land for a new township.
+In 1716, a group of thirty-one persons petitioned the General Court to set aside a tract of land for a new township.
 This was granted on November 2, 1717 "Provided they have at least 40 families settled there with an orthodox minister within three years".
 When granted it bore the name of Shrewsbury.

 The petitioners, called Proprietors, were granted about seventy acres each for three pounds, twelve shillings per plot, and they erected a meeting house dedicating it on December 4.
 1723.